 6. Check that the glaze is 21c.
 Cover the surface of lamington mix with just enough glaze to evenly coat and cover the top surface and edges.

 7. Using a slotted spoon, carefully scoop the frozen coconut shavings from the bowl of liquid nitrogen and arrange evenly around the lamington square.
 Use to caution to assure none of the shavings touch or spill over onto chocolate glaze.
 Serve immediately.

-For more information about our luxury hotels in Australia or to make an enquiry, please call our expert Travel Consultants on 01244 897 578 or visit elegantresorts.co.uk.
+For the ultimate foodie experience in Australia, please see our A Taste Of Australia journey, alternatively for more information about the luxury hotels we feature and to make an enquiry, please call our expert Travel Consultants on 01244 897 578 or visit elegantresorts.co.uk.